An article by Erik the Flutemaker

 When he awoke Enderson met Sister Lulu.
 I love when the mercy moms laugh and smile.

 In April I met Maribel Lopez and her mom and dad.
 I was so touched by the love of the daughter for her father that I thanked him for staying with his family and then tears flooded my eyes.
 We were able to donate to build them a pila, a place to hold water and a place to wash their clothes.
+It broke all our hearts 7 months later in November when Maribell died from Pneumonia.

 May 1: Funds for budget, salary, feeding centers and mercy ministry sent.